adroguetth/Music-Charts-Intelligence/README.md

-# 🎵 YouTube Charts Scraper - Script 1: Automated Download
+# 🎵 YouTube Charts Scraper: Automated Download
 ## 📋 General Description

 This project consists of an automated system for weekly downloading and storing YouTube's most popular playlists.
 The `1_descargar.py` script is the first component in a series of tools designed for extracting, processing, and analyzing YouTube Charts data.